 During your years in college, you will have many opportunities to develop your academic and career interests, examine your values and beliefs, form close relationships, and learn about yourself and the world around you.

-Due to the demand for services the Counseling Center offers primarily short-term counseling.
+The Counseling Center offers primarily short-term counseling.
 Most students who choose individual counseling meet with a counselor between 1-10 sessions.
 Students who are interested in long-term psychotherapy or require specialized treatment will be assisted in finding local mental health professionals who can meet their needs.
 Many students also obtain support by attending our counseling groups and workshops.

 All contacts are strictly confidential under the laws of the Commonwealth of Pennsylvania.
 (Confidentiality may not apply if a person presents an imminent danger to self or others, in cases of reported child abuse, or if a judge issues a court order).